 “Hawke wrote the best stuff I’d ever heard,” Ned says.
 “And Hawke always appreciated where I was coming from.”

-Though the album sank commercially, it changed things.
+Though the record sank commercially, it changed things.
 Howe Gelb offers perspective.
 “Think of his Drugstore Cowboy album, which only came out in Germany.
 It should have been big everywhere.
 So really, he was the first indie rocker from here, back in ’81, when Europe was still a mystery to the rest of us.”

 Ned’s one European tour supporting Clarence “Gatemouth” Brown was cancelled at the last minute.
 Too expensive to take the band over.
 That stung Ned.